skellis46/slipbox/two women dancing.md

 This is some writing about ambivalence and wonder.
 I attempt to wrestle with the messiness of play while we are each waiting in [[Heidegger's standing reserve]] -- ready but unwilling to be hoovered up.

-## Dance, record, watch, point and laugh
+## Dance, record, watch, point, and laugh

-I am out for a walk, doing my one hour of permitted outdoor exercise.
+I am out for a walk during my one hour of permitted outdoor exercise.
 It is March 2021 and we are nearing the end of the UK's second national lockdown.

 They are two young people, perhaps 14 years old, playing together in a park.
 The area is not nature as such but it is also definitely not the city.

 I am walking past them, wary of watching or intruding, but also captivated by their play.
 They are dancing for each other.
 Or rather, one of them is dancing for the other who is recording the dancing on a smartphone held in portrait mode.
 The camera and the dancer are close to each other; it's a close-up.
-They take turns: they dance, record, watch, point at the screen and laugh.
+They take turns: they dance, record, watch, point at the screen, and laugh.

 The dancing itself is mostly movement in the head and neck; rolling the head side to side around the frontal axis.
 It is a specific action, and is playfully performed.
 The movement is more or less the same short sequence every time, as if they are trying to perfect the performance of the moves, or perfect the recording of the performances.
 This trio of two young people and their camera are deep in their own world.
 Their game -- like so many open-ended games -- seems to be on repeat.
-The repetition of the movement has a quality of being able to be reversed, repeated or played back.
+The repetition of the movement has a quality of being able to be reversed, repeated, or played back.
 Each dance is exquisitely brief, and not linear or forward seeking.
 It is as if there is a visual glitch in their matrix.

 By this stage I'm way past where it is they are dancing.
 It has been no more than three minutes since I first saw them.

 The screendance -- and it is so clearly a dance for screens -- is only happening in this way because of that smartphone they are holding, as well as the software that will gratefully swallow them and their dance when they are finished.
 Instagram Stories?
 TikTok?

 And now it's 1976 and I have to be quiet because my sister is recording a TV screening of ABBA through her portable cassette recorder's on-board microphone.
 Ssshhhh!
-Later she plays back this lowest of lo-fi recordings and grooves to the _Dancing Queen_.[@abba-1976-dancing] My sister is 14 years old, and that strange box of technology silences me, if only for 3 minutes and 52 seconds.
+Later she plays back this lowest of lo-fi recordings and grooves to the _Dancing Queen_.[@abba-1976-dancing] My sister at the time is 14 years old, and that strange box of technology silences me, if only for 3 minutes and 52 seconds.

-This text is a series of projections and confabulations disguised as an attempt to understand and communicate my deep ambivalence and wonder regarding what I saw that afternoon.
+This text is a series of projections and confabulations disguised as an attempt to understand and communicate my deep ambivalence and wonder regarding what I saw that afternoon in a park on the outskirts of London during lockdown.

+But before I do that I want to talk about three things:

 ## Technological determinism